sirspudd/sspdd/_posts/2022-08-06-arm-apple-laptops.md

 I also work with embedded ARM devices, have done so for over a decade and am used to what is normally passed off as a BSP by ARM hardware vendors.
 Anyone hoping for something as functional as the M1 emerging outside of Apple better get their prayer game on because the average ARM vendor takes a shit on the chest of their customers, and by proxy their customers customers.
 You don't have to believe in trickle down economics to believe in trickle down technical debt.
 Now that Google is making their own chips, you might in the future be able to sacrifice your privacy for a reasonable ARM consumer device.
 It would be hard for me to overstate Qualcomm's role in screwing consumers and napalming the ARM ecosystem.
 The whole reason I moved away from Android is because on principle I will never buy another Qualcomm based handset while I can afford to vote with my wallet.
 Qualcomm is the face of patent Trolldom for me.

+## Benchmarking

+I am compiling a mid sized C++ code base as my primary benchmark:

+1) Clear all artifacts in the repo
+2) Clear all system caches
+3) qmake -r
+4) time make

 # Platforms

 * M1 Macbook air, base configuration (awesome value)